 Upon successful completion of the program, students will be able to:

-- Demonstrate key attributes and ethical practices of a natural resource professional.
+- Demonstrate the behaviors of a forestry professional.

 |Course ||Title ||Credits |